nicholaswmin/dyno/README.md

 | `uptime`    | seconds since startup     |

 ### `threads`

-> contains the `task threads`
+> contains each `task thread`, with each having

-> lists the task threads, with each thread having it's own
+> it's own list of `Histograms`.

-> list of histograms.
+> User-defined measurements will appear here.

 By default, it records the following: